 Property owned jointly be husband and wife is automatically owned by the survivor.
-The following charts show the distribution of separately owned property.
+The following outlines the distribution of separately owned property.

-If You Die Leaving: Wife or Husband and Child or Children (also of Survivor) Or their Descendants
+If You Die Leaving a Wife or Husband and Child or Children (also of Survivor) Or their Descendants

-If You Die Leaving: Wife or Husband but No Children or Their Descendants and
+If You Die Leaving a Wife or Husband but No Children or Their Descendants and

 (a) If your Mother or Father survives